charlieh0tel/tsproxy/README.md

 # tsproxy

-tsproxy is a TCP proxy that can expose TCP services accessible on the proxy machine to your tailnet.
+tsproxy is a proxy that can expose TCP services accessible from the proxy machine to your tailnet.

 ## Usage